JeremyTBradshaw/MSGraphPSEssentials/README.md

 ### Get-AccessTokenExpiration

-This functions makes use of `ConvertFrom-JWTAccessToken` and pulls out some time-to-live information about your current access_token.
+This functions makes use of `New-MSGraphAccessToken`'s shimmed-in `issued_at` property to determine when your access_token is due to expire.

 Parameters | Description
 ---------: | :-----------